 \subsection{Descriptive Statistics}

-Descriptive statistics for our sample are in tables \ref{tab:orga87a595}, \ref{tab:org2b5d034}, \ref{tab:orga44493c}, and \ref{tab:org4e5c0c9} below.
-Crypto excess market returns are on average 1.43\% per week over the sample, which is substantially above the stock market's 0.36\% weekly return.
-Crypto market returns are also substantially right-skewed, and have over 3 times the standard deviation of stock market returns.
-However, crypto market returns have markedly lower kurtosis than stock market returns (2.05 versus 6.01 respectively).
+Descriptive statistics for all factors are in Table 1 below.
+Crypto excess market returns average 1.43\% per week, substantially above the stock market's 0.36\% weekly return.
+Crypto market returns have over 3 times the standard deviation of stock market returns, and lower kurtosis (2.05 versus 6.01).

-The crypto small-minus-big long-short portfolio has a very large -10\% average weekly return over the sample, with a exceptionally large (in absolute value) minimum weekly return of -206\%.
-The median return is approximately -0.93\%, showing the negative skew to crypto SMB returns.
-The estimated skewness of the crypto SMB portfolio is -4.26.
-The maximum weekly return was 18.54\%.
-This is evidence of the stronger performance of larger cryptocurrencies, particularly Bitcoin.
-Lastly, the portfolio exhibits substantial kurtosis.
+The crypto size long-short portfolio (buying the bottom 25\% of coins by market capitalization and shorting the top 25\%) has a mean weekly return of 1.21\% after correcting for token migration artifacts (see Section 1.1).
+The minimum weekly return is -14.46\% and the standard deviation is 6.75\%.
+The positive average return indicates that small-cap crypto slightly outperformed large-cap over this sample.

-The crypto momentum portfolio has a lower weekly mean return than the crypto market (at 0.68\%), and a slightly higher standard deviation than crypto market returns.
-The crypto momentum portfolio has a slightly larger median return than the crypto market however.
+The crypto momentum portfolio has a lower weekly mean return than the crypto market (0.49\%) and slightly higher standard deviation.